rackersteve/rackspace-how-to/content/cloud-servers/reset-a-server-password.md

 6. Enter the new password and click **Save Password**.

-After you click **Save Password**, your server’s status will change to ‘Password’.
-When status changes back to ‘Active’ the new password is set.
+After you click **Save Password**, the server status changes to ‘Password’.
+When the status changes back to ‘Active’, you can use the new password.